zdoom-docs/stable/glossary/Style.md

 The convention of 3 spaces for indentation comes from [Eternity Engine's style guideline.][1]
 There is no other reason for this decision, other than it is pleasing to the eye while not being excessive.
+Hardware tabs are used instead of spaces in order to allow for user configuration, increasing accessibility.
 The indentation and blank line rules are generally the same as the majority of C-like language style guidelines.

 Alignment to 80 columns is for the purpose of reading the raw documentation text under standard size Linux terminals.
 This is useful, for instance, when